syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 Essential DocIO now allows hyphenating text in a Word document while converting it to PDF format based on the given language dictionaries.
 These dictionaries prescribe where words of a specific language can be hyphenated.
 Use the dictionary files as OpenOffice format dictionary.

 N> 1.
-If automatic hyphenation is not enabled in the Word document, you can enable it by using WordDocument.property.Hyphenation.AutoHyphenation = true of DocIO.
+If automatic hyphenation is not enabled in the Word document, you can enable it by using WordDocument.Property.Hyphenation.AutoHyphenation of DocIO.

 The following code sample shows how to hyphenate text in a Word document while converting it to PDF format.
 {% tabs %}